mcandre/tinyrick_extras/README.md

 # ABOUT

-`tinyrick_extras` defines some common tasks, such as unit tests, linting, generating API documentation, publishing packages, installing and uninstalling packages.
+tinyrick_extras defines some common tasks, such as unit tests, linting, generating API documentation, publishing packages, installing and uninstalling packages, for your [tinyrick](https://github.com/mcandre/tinyrick) projects.
 Boom.
 Take what works for your build workflow, leave the rest.

 # CRATE